dorklyorg/dorkly/tasks.md

 - [ ] Terraform: Consider a command line tool to quickly create new flags and maybe turn them off in all envs
 - [ ] Terraform: Use freeform workflow with human input to create flags
 - [ ] Use localstack to do end to end testing (if possible)
-- [ ] Maybe never: Implement mobile key and client-side sdk setup (for now people should just use the client id)

 ### Pending DX tasks
 - [ ] temporary files and archives: keep them in memory avoiding weird filesystem bugs/flaky tests.